pagethemage/fv-appt-platform-railway-fork-/README.md

     npm start
     ```

 4. Open `http://localhost:3000` to view it in the browser.
+Keep the terminal open.

 ## Build back-end

-1. From the root directory, navigate to the `backend` directory:
+1. In a separate terminal from the project's root directory, navigate to the `backend` directory:

     ```bash
     cd backend